peterjc/galaxy_blast/README.rst

 Folder Structure
 ================

-Under the ``tools`` folder there is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed, a shared ``test-data`` folder used for functional test sample data, and shared a ``tool-data`` folder used for configuration files.
+Within the ``tools`` folder is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed.
+Similarly, ``dependencies`` contains packages for Galaxy Tool Shed dependency definitions, and ``datatypes`` contains packages for Galaxy Tool Shed datatype definitions.

+Additionally there is a shared ``test-data`` folder used for functional test sample data, and a shared ``tool-data`` folder used for configuration files.

 Testing